JoseLuis-Figueroa/Courses/Microcontroller/Arduino Programming and Hardware Fundamentals with Hackster/README.md

 - Internet of Things (IoT).

 This current tooling being used for this project includes:
-- Development Board: Arduino Mega 2060.
+- Development Board: _Arduino Mega 2560._
-- IDE/Debugger: Visual Studio Code (Arduino extension|PlatformIO Extension).
+- IDE/Debugger: _Visual Studio Code (Arduino extension|PlatformIO Extension)._
-- Compiler Toolchain: AVR-GCC.
+- Compiler Toolchain: _AVR-GCC._

 Notes:
 - The codes before 107.sprint were performed using the Microsoft Arduino Extension.